-- 3.15 Supplementary planning documents (SPDs) build upon and provide more detailed advice or guidance on policies in an adopted Local Plan.
-As they do not form part of the development plan, they cannot introduce new planning policies but they are a material consideration in decision-making. - 3.16 The process for preparing a supplementary planning document is less formal than a local plan, with no independent examination but there remains a need for effective community and stakeholder engagement.
+- 3.15 To provide an additional layer of detail to Local Plans, local authorities can also choose to produce supplementary planning documents which provide further guidance for development on specific sites or on particular issues such as design.
+These are a material consideration in planning decisions but do not carry the same statutory weight as a Local Plan. - 3.16 The process for preparing a supplementary planning document is less formal than a local plan, with no independent examination but there remains a need for effective community and stakeholder engagement.
 The SPD process is summarised in Figure 2.